Dung beetle: Agriculture

 The African dung beetle (D. gazella) was introduced in several locations in North and South America and has been spreading its distribution to other regions by natural dispersal and accidental transportation, and is now probably naturalized in most countries between Mexico and Argentina.
 The exotic species might be useful for controlling diseases of livestock in commercial areas, and might displace native species in modified landscapes; however, data is not conclusive about its effect on native species in natural environments and further monitoring is required.

 The Mediterranean dung beetle (Bubas bison) has been used in conjunction with biochar stock fodder to reduce emissions of nitrous oxide and carbon dioxide, which are both greenhouse gases.
 The beetles work the biochar-enriched dung into the soil without the use of machines.

-Scientists in Canberra in 1965 discovered that Dung beetles (Scarabaeids), specifically Onthophagus australis Guérin-Méneville, improve plant yields using their dung.
-Japanese millet was studied and data on nutrient uptake.
-These plants were placed in pots lacking nitrogen, phosphorus, and sulfur.
+Dung beetles (Scarabaeids), specifically Onthophagus australis Guérin-Méneville, improve plant yields using their dung.
+Japanese millet was studied and nutrient uptake was measured.
+The plants were placed in pots lacking nitrogen, phosphorus, and sulfur.
 Cow-dung was then added in treatment groups with or without O. australis.
-Some treatment groups even had two out of the three nutrients supplemented in the pots.
-Comparisons of the treatment and control groups were made to show that top growth and roots significantly increased when the dung was mixed well into the soil in the pots.
-Results showed that dung beetle activity greatly improved plant life.
-The dung has little impact alone, but in combination with the dung beetle, the nutritional value for the plants increases greatly.
-This suggests that dung beetles have many positive implications for the environment, including a beneficial role with plant life.
+Top growth and roots significantly increased when the dung was mixed well into the soil in the pots; dung beetle activity greatly improved plant life.